Mobility Offer Allocations in Corporate Settings: Experimental Evaluation

 The second set of instances is based on spatial, demographic, and economic data of Vienna, Austria.
 The instance generation is based on a defined set of transport modes which are categorized into \emph{foot}, \emph{public transport}, \emph{bike}, \emph{battery electric vehicle (BEV)} and subtypes corresponding to specific car models, \emph{internal combustion engine vehicle (ICEV)} and subtypes corresponding to the size of the vehicle, and \emph{taxi}.
 Each of these modes is defined by attributes like CO$_2$ emissions per distance, cost per time and distance, amount of additional time needed for setup (e.g., getting to the car, time needed for parking) which together defines a cost function.

-Then, for each single benchmark instance an artificial company is constructed with $|P|$ employees and a number of vehicles for each transport mode with limited resources depending on $P$ and given by the instance parameter $\nu\in [0,1]$.
+\redtwo{For} each single benchmark instance an artificial company is constructed with $|P|$ employees and a number of vehicles for each transport mode with limited resources depending on $P$ and given by the instance parameter $\nu\in [0,1]$.
 For each transport type with limited availability such as cars and bikes, there are \DU{0,\lfloor\nu P\rfloor} such vehicles available.
-For each person $p\in P$, a typical work week with work-related and private events is constructed which forms the set of mobility demands of $p$.
-Then, based on the personal preferences of $p$ regarding mode of transport (which depend on statistical data, e.g., regarding gender and probability of owning a driving license), for each acceptable transport mode, one mobility offer is created for each resource of that mode with the corresponding absence interval and cost.
-The absence interval depends on the time given by the mobility demand and the travel and setup time of the corresponding mode of transport.
-The cost consists of three factors: the cost given by the distance, the cost given by the time, and the cost given by CO$_2$ emissions.
-While the first is fixed for a specific mobility demand and mode of transport, the latter is only considered for business mobility demands and based on average salaries.
+For each person $p\in P$, a typical work week with work-related and private events is constructed which forms the set of mobility demands of $p$. \redtwo{Based} on the personal preferences of~$p$ regarding mode of transport (which depend on statistical data, e.g., regarding gender and probability of owning a driving license), for each acceptable transport mode, one mobility offer is created for each resource of that mode with the corresponding journey interval and cost.
+The journey interval depends on the time given by the mobility demand and the travel and setup time of the corresponding mode of transport.
+The cost consists of three factors: the cost given by the distance, the cost given by CO$_2$ emissions, and the cost given by the time.
+While the costs for distance and CO$_2$ are fixed for a specific mobility demand and mode of transport, the costs for time are only considered for business mobility demands and based on average salaries.

-For each combination of company size $|P|\in \{500, 750, 1000, 1250, 1500, 1750\}$ and relative number of vehicles $\nu\in \{0.05, 0.10, 0.15\}$ 30 instances are created.
-An overview of the average size of the instances regarding the number of offers and number of vehicles is given in Table~\ref{tab:instanceSizesV2}. \ref{app:instance} provides a more detailed description of this instance generation procedure.
+For each combination of company size $|P|\in \{500, 750, 1000, 1250, 1500, 1750\}$ and relative number of vehicles $\nu\in \{0.05, 0.10, 0.15\}$ 30 instances are created. \redtwo{Table~\ref{tab:instanceSizesV2} provides} an overview of the average size of the instances regarding the number of offers and number of vehicles. \ref{app:instance} provides a more detailed description of this instance generation procedure.

 \DU\undefined